openethereum/openethereum.github.io/Mining.md

 parity --author 0037a6b811ffeb6e072da21179d11b1406371c63
 ```

-Once Parity is running and synced with the network, your preferred miner can be started.
+Once Parity is running and synced with the network, you can start your miner of choice.
 For genoil, command would be:
 ```
 genoil -G
 ```